Toni Jeffs

 Toni Maree Jeffs (born 3 December 1968 in Auckland) is a former freestyle swimmer from New Zealand, who competed for her native country at the 1992 Summer Olympics.
 There she finished 27th equal in the 50m Freestyle.
 In the same event Jeffs twice won a bronze medal at the Commonwealth Games: in 1998 and in 2002.

+In 1990, Jeffs was awarded the New Zealand 1990 Commemoration Medal.